Bokkoms: Preparation

-The ingredients for bokkoms consist of small (juvenile) mullet (fish), coarse salt and fresh water.
-The original West Coast way of preparing bokkoms starts with catching the small (juvenile) mullets (called "harders" in Afrikaans).
+The ingredients for bokkoms consist of small (juvenile) mullet, coarse salt and fresh water.
+The original West Coast way of preparing bokkoms starts with catching the juvenile mullet (called "harders" in Afrikaans).
 A large square tank built out of bricks or stone is filled with a strong pickle made of around 50 kg of coarse salt and fresh water, to which the fish is added.
 As soon as enough fish is added to reach the top of the tank, two or three spades full of dry coarse salt is spread on top of the fish.
 Thereafter more layers of fish and salt are put on top until all the fish is covered in salt.
 A thick layer of salt is added to the top.
 This is left for one day.
-On the second day, a press made with wood with weights on top, is placed on the fish in the tank.
-The purpose of the press is to ensure that the guts of the fish is pressed flat so that it does not go bad.
-After the third day in the tank, the fish is taken out and is then stringed up in bunches of 10 to 25 fish each on a rope, making use of a fish needle which is pushed through the eyes of the fish.
-The bunches are then dipped 2 to 3 times in fresh water, before they are hung on scaffolds to dry.
+On the second day, a press made with wood with weights on top is placed on the fish in the tank, to ensure that the guts of the fish are pressed flat for preservation.
+After the third day in the tank, the fish is taken out and is then strung up in bunches of 10 to 25 fish each on a rope, making use of a fish needle which is pushed through the eyes of the fish.
+The bunches are then dipped two to three times in fresh water before they are hung on scaffolds to dry.